 The dates for the 2018 Model Legislature programs have been announced!
 The High School Model Legislature & Court will be held November 14-17 and the Middle School Model Legislature will be held November 11-13.

-Take a look at the legislation that was presented at the 2017 High School Model Legislature & Court conference:
+Take a look at the legislation that is being presented at the 2018 Middle School Model Legislature conference:

 High School Model Legislature & Court Conference